Table of Contents

-And they may be used symbolically: “Then he dreamed still another dream and told it to his brothers, and said, “Look, I have dreamed another dream.
+Stars can refer to literal heavenly bodies: “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken” (Matthew 24:29 also Psalm 8:3-4; Mark 13:24-25).
+And they can be symbolic: “Then he dreamed still another dream and told it to his brothers, and said, “Look, I have dreamed another dream.
 And this time, the sun, the moon, and the eleven stars bowed down to me.…” (Genesis 37:9,10 also Revelation 1:16, 20; Isaiah 13:1,9-10).

-And stars may refer to evil angels: “His tail drew a third of the stars of heaven and threw them to the earth.
+They can refer to good angels.
+“The mystery of the seven stars which you saw in My right hand, and the seven golden lampstands: The seven stars are the angels of the seven churches, and the seven lampstands which you saw are the seven churches” (Revelation 1:20).
+And they can refer to evil angels: “His tail drew a third of the stars of heaven and threw them to the earth.
 And the dragon stood before the woman who was ready to give birth, to devour her Child as soon as it was born” (Revelation 12:4).

-Stars can also refer to leaders in the church: “Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars” (Revelation 12:1).
+They can point to leaders in the church: “Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars” (Revelation 12:1).
 Here, Bible commentators have applied the symbol of the 12 stars to either the 12 patriarchs or the 12 apostles or to both.
 Since the main focus in Revelation 12 is on the New Testament church, the focus is without a doubt on the 12 apostles.

 While Astronomy, which deals with celestial objects, space, and the physical universe, is a valid branch of science, astrology is a forbidden evil that the Bible warns us against.
-“You are wearied with your many counsels; let them stand forth and save you, those who divide the heavens, who gaze at the stars, who at the new moons make known what shall come upon you.
+The Lord declares, “You are wearied with your many counsels; let them stand forth and save you, those who divide the heavens, who gaze at the stars, who at the new moons make known what shall come upon you.
 Behold, they are like stubble; the fire consumes them; they cannot deliver themselves from the power of the flame…” (Isaiah 47:13,14 also Jeremiah 10:2,3; Deuteronomy 18:10-12).

-For this reason, God commanded His people not to worship the host of heaven.
+For this reason, God commands His people not to worship the host of heaven or look for it for guidance.
 “And beware lest you raise your eyes to heaven, and when you see the sun and the moon and the stars, all the host of heaven, you be drawn away and bow down to them and serve them…” (Deuteronomy 4:19).

 And God identifies astrologers as among those who will be lost in the Day of Judgment (Isaiah 47:13-14).
 No one knows the future but the Almighty God.
 The astrologers of the Babylonian empire failed to reveal the future to king Nebuchadnezzar.
-But Daniel through the Spirit of the Lord did reveal the events that would come (Daniel 1:20; 2:27).
+But Daniel through the Spirit of the Lord did reveal the future events that would come to the world (Daniel 1:20; 2:27).

 In His service,